CliffordAnderson/CS1000/readme.md

 #### September 26 - Digital Secrets
 *Coding assignment 4 due at the beginning of class*

-- Read: Mitani, Masaaki, Shinichi Sato, and Idero Hinoki.
-"The Foundations of Encryption," Chapter One of *The Manga Guide to Cryptography* (San Francisco: No Starch Press, 2018)
+- Read: Masaaki Mitani, Shinichi Sato, and Idero Hinoki.
+"The Foundations of Encryption," Chapter One of *The Manga Guide to Cryptography* (San Francisco: No Starch Press, 2018), pp. 15-46
 - Watch: [Cryptography: The Science of Making and Breaking Codes](https://www.youtube.com/watch?v=-yFZGF8FHSg)
 - Code:
   - Caesar Cipher